The Greek Temple

 Why is the tunnel at such an angle?

 It would hardly seem to be coincidence that the tunnel faces the volcano Vesuvius across the bay.
-In addition, the sun would appear to rise from behind Vesuvius at the equinoctes.
+In addition, the sun would appear to have risen from behind Vesuvius at the spring and autumn equinoctes.

 The red outline shows Vesuvius as seen from the Grotto above the Great Antrum entrance.